HealthSamurai/us-npi/README.md

 cp env env_dev
 ```

-Edit this file and provide your own `PG*` values.
-Pay attention, the database
+Edit this file and provide your own `DB_*` values.
-URL is constructed automatically by formatting a template.
 Load the config:

 ```bash
 source env_dev